This tutorial quickly explains the difference between insert edit and overwrite edit in Premiere Pro. You’ll see examples using both types of edits.

 Performing an Insert Edit

 Now let’s do an insert edit.
-Either click the insert edit icon in the Source panel or hit the coma key (,).
+Either click the insert edit icon in the Source panel or hit the comma key (,).
 When you do this, the insert edit will push everything down the timeline.

 If you edited the clip in the middle of another clip, that clip will be split in two and pushed down the timeline.
 This even happens if the clip is on a separate track.
 You could lock that track for this not to happen.
 However you run the risk of knocking other items out of sync further down the timeline if you’re not careful.